peng-217/tp/docs/DeveloperGuide.md

 ### Parser component
 **API:** `Parser.java`

-The `parser` component is used to parse the input given by the user.
+The `Parser` component is used to parse the input given by the user.

 The Sequence Diagram below illustrates the interactions within the `Parser` component for the `getCommandFromUser("/next")` API call.

 ![Parser design](./ParserUML.png)

-The class diagram below shows how the parser interacts with the other classes
+The class diagram below shows how the `Parser` interacts with the other classes

 ![Parser class diagram design](./ParserClassDiagram.png)

-How the `parser` component works
+How the `Parser` component works
 - When the user gives an input, the parser will the appropriate command for this input.
 - In the case of `/next` as the input, the NextCommand will be generated.
 - The NextCommand inherits from the abstract class Command.